A-iPower SC2300i (Discontinued)

 Power & Run Time

-A-iPower SC2300i is equipped with a 80 cc Yamaha OHV 4-stroke engine, running on gasoline and providing 120V, boasting a running wattage of 1,800W alongside a starting wattage of 2,300W.
+Running on gasoline, the A-iPower SC2300i utilizes a 80 cc Yamaha OHV 4-stroke engine to deliver 120V, offering a running wattage of 1,800W and a starting wattage of 2,300W.
 Furthermore, the parallel capability (parallel kit included) offers the advantage of doubling power output when connected to another similar or compatible unit, delivering expanded energy capacity and flexibility for various applications.

-With a noise rating of 52 dBA (just slightly more noisy than a quiet suburb), the inverter generator's starting mechanism is centered around a classic hand-operated recoil starting mechanism.
+Featuring a noise rating of 52 dBA (just slightly more noisy than a refrigerator), the inverter generator utilizes a standard recoil pull-rope starting mechanism for ignition.

-Featuring a 1.1 gallon fuel tank, the SC2300i provides continuous power for up to 10 hours on a full tank (fuel consumption around 0.11 GPH).
+Equipped with a 1.1 gallon fuel tank, the SC2300i ensures continuous operation for up to 10 hours with a full tank (fuel usage approximately 0.11 gallons per hour).

 The SC2300i generates a clean sine wave: providing <3% Total Harmonic Distortion (THD), delicate electronics can be plugged in its AC outlets safely.